Animation Cels

-A production cel is one of the thousands of pictures that make up a cartoon animation.
 Each one is unique, hand drawn by an artist and then photographed as a single frame of an animated movie.
 They are a physical piece of artwork from the creation of the cartoon.
 Cels range in value, from a few dollars and up, depending on the popularity of the program and the scene the cel comes from.
 A cel of Daffy Duck from the Warner Bros. classic "Duck Amuck" could probably be auctioned on ebay.com for thousands of dollars, and I expect that a production cel from Disney's "Snow White" would go for far more than that....
+Animation cels make for a wonderful collectable gift and there are plenty of collectors out there looking to get their hands on the more popular ones.

-I started collecting animation cels a few years ago...
-I'd often wanted one, but it wasn't until I visited Harmony Gold in 1995 that I ended up with my own cel, from the cartoon series "Robotech."
-I was there to talk with them about a video game I was working on based on the series, and the generous man showing us around saw me drooling over a stack of cels from "Robotech: The Sentinels."
-He impulsively handed me the one on top (as well as few other toys from their "basement of Robotech goodies").
+Years back, I spent a while collecting animation cels...
+I'd often wanted one, but it wasn't until I visited Harmony Gold in 1996 that I ended up with my own first cel, from the cartoon series "Robotech."
+I was there to talk with them about a video game I was working on based on the series, and the amazing Carl Macek showed us around (and noticed me drooling over a stack of cels from "Robotech: The Sentinels.")

 Super Dimensional Fortress Macross